Updated 3 June 2022

 - Kenya.
 All passengers coming to Kenya must be in possession of a valid COVID-19 negative PCR test certificate conducted within 96 hours before travel.
 All travelers will be expected to fill the travelers’ locator form and submit before travel to and thereafter submit daily health information to jitenge platform for 14 consecutive days.

 - Seychelles.
-All travelers to Seychelles must have certification of vaccination against COVID-19 and are exempt from testing and quarantine.
+All travellers to Seychelles must have certification of vaccination against COVID-19 and are exempt from testing and quarantine.

 - Uganda.
-If you are fully vaccinated you are now able to enter Uganda via land border points without showing a negative COVID-19 PCR certificate.
-All travellers entering Uganda via Entebbe International Airport, regardless of vaccination status, are required to show evidence of a negative COVID-19 PCR test certificate issued no more than 72 hours before travel.
+If you are fully vaccinated (and for children under the age of 6) you are now able to enter Uganda via air and land border points without showing a negative COVID-19 PCR certificate.
+You will be required to show evidence that you are fully vaccinated.

 No quarantine required